schappim/mBot-Gitbook/section-4-chapter-20-the-loop.md

 If we connect the mBot and run the program we are going to see the two LEDs blink red and blue, in turns, very much like on a police patrol car.

+Let's try a different apporach now.
+For starters lets incorporate a variable in the program.
+That half a second that a LEDs is on can be stored in a variable.
+Let's create a new variable: Data&Blocks &gt; Make a Variable and give it the name "led\_on\_time", in the "New Virable" window.

 ~~~~~~~~~